Pimería Alta: Colonial period of the Pimería Alta

 An example of an account depicting such a military expedition is from a campaign journal written by Spanish commanders embarking on a military expedition against the Pimas in the Pimería Alta for four months in 1695:

 Significantly, however, not all indigenous peoples openly rebelled against Spanish colonization.
 Many indigenous peoples in the Pimeria Alta found ways to adapt within the new conditions imposed by Spanish settlement and conquest and made use of official institutions to seek redress when necessary.
 Additionally, it was not uncommon for indigenous peoples on missions to be attacked during Apache raids against the Spanish.

 As the region became increasingly colonized by the Spanish settlers, they began to establish themselves around increasingly sparse water-bound areas (especially on the riverine areas of the Sonoran Desert).
 Attempts at agricultural production here were common, and haciendas were often worked by native indigenous workers.
 Agricultural production was accompanied with efforts to graze cattle in the region and small-scale mining efforts.
 However, in part due to the scarcity of water, large-scale flooding, and the geography of the desert region, these efforts never produced as much comparable wealth as other parts of New Spain further south.
 Because of this, these efforts proved to be of relatively little economic significance to the crown.

 Adding to this was the local nature of economic production and exchange in the region throughout the colonial period.
 As noted by Cynthia Radding:

 The landscape of Spanish colonization in the region changed upon the expulsion of the Jesuits in 1767, a change widely grouped with the Bourbon Reforms of the late colonial period.
 Many of the missions previously run by the Jesuits were turned over to members of the secular clergy.
 Despite this change in administration, the missions underwent a general state of decline in both structure and in the number of indigenous peoples rooted to them.
 This came in contrast to the settlements and presidios in the region, many of which kept expanding throughout the colonial period and into the independence period (often at the expense of the missions).
 Upon the decline of mission settlements, many of the indigenous peoples whose communities were based around the physical and administrative structure of the mission found their lands increasingly encroached upon by private Spanish interests.
 The expansion of Spanish private land claims often came at the expense of the historic right to commons that characterized indigenous life on missions.
 Despite this change, several indigenous communities continued to work the land originally allocated to them while living on the mission.
 As Radding points out:

-Despite the local character of the economy of the Pimeria Alta, the social stratification increasingly produced by Spanish private land claims and associated enterprises (agricultural production, cattle grazing, and small-scale mining) created a division between Spanish hacendados and indigenous peasants.
+Despite the local character of the economy of the Pimería Alta, the social stratification increasingly produced by Spanish private land claims and associated enterprises (agricultural production, cattle grazing, and small-scale mining) created a division between Spanish hacendados and indigenous peasants.
 This was compounded by the fact that landholding (in turn determined by access to water) became “an instrument of social control.”
 The problems that this stratification produced proceeded well into the independence period.